GDX-X/PFS-BatchKit-Manager/README.md

 5) Choose the size of your partition
    it will depend on your use if you plan to use the Virtual Memory Card for each game it is preferable to have a large partition size

-   If your HDD size is 500GB choose `1024`
+   Choose `768`  if your HDD size is smaller than `500gb`
-   If your HDD size is 1TB   choose `2560`
+   Choose `2560` if your HDD size is larger than `500gb`

-   If your HDD size is 2TB   choose `4096`
+   If you do not intend to use the Virtual Memory Card for each game you can choose `512`

    Now Press Circle and OK to continue
-   Note sometimes during the creation of the partition, he will be able to name it in `+OPL1` , it will have to be renamed to `+OPL`
+   Note: sometimes during the creation of the partition, he will be able to name it in `+OPL1` , it will have to be renamed to `+OPL`

 6) Copy the contents of the !COPY_TO_USB_ROOT folder to the root of your USB drive
  `Your usb key must be in FAT32 format`